-Finally, the choice and independence of topics make the text readily adaptable to a variety of courses (see the chapter dependencies chart on page xi).
+Finally, the choice and independence of topics make the text readily adaptable to a variety of courses (see the chapter dependencies chart on page xiii).
 This text is one of three books in the authors' college mathematics series.
-The others are Calculus for Business, Economics, Life Sciences, and Social Sciences, and College Mathematics for Business, Economics, Life Sciences, and Social Sciences; the latter contains selected content from the other two books.
+The others are Finite Mathematics for Business, Economics, Life Sciences, and Social Sciences, and Calculus for Business, Economics, Life Sciences, and Social Sciences.
 Additional Calculus Topics, a supplement written to accompany the Barnett/Ziegler/Byleen series, can be used in conjunction with any of these books.